-Higher education and the efficiency analysis of Canadian public policies

-EDUCAÇÃO SUPERIOR E A ANÁLISE DE EFICIÊNCIA DAS POLÍTICAS PÚBLICAS DO CANADÁ

-EDUCACIÓN SUPERIOR Y ANÁLISIS DE EFICIENCIA DE LAS POLÍTICAS PÚBLICAS CANADIENAS
+HIGHER EDUCATION AND THE EFFECTIVENESS OF PUBLIC POLICY FUNDING MECHANISMS IN CANADA EDUCAÇÃO SUPERIOR E A eficácia dos mecanismos de financiamento das POLÍTICAS PÚBLICAS NO CANADÁ EDUCACIÓN SUPERIOR Y La eficacia de los mecanismos de financiación de las POLÍTICAS PÚBLICAS EN CANADÁ

 ABSTRACT

-This research performs the analysis of the main public policies for higher education in Canada between the period from 2003 to 2012, starting from a gap to be explored concerning the proposition of new public policies to assist in financing higher education worldwide, taking as reference practices already carried out in other country.
+This research performs the analysis of the effectiveness of public policy funding mechanisms for higher education in Canada between the period from 2003 to 2012, starting from a gap to be explored concerning the proposition of new public policies to assist in financing higher education worldwide, taking as reference practices already carried out in other country.
 When it comes to the methodological procedures, the study was designed as exploratory e quantitative, in which a group of public policies were statistically analyzed, using as reference the compound annual growth rate (CAGR), taking into account the investment made and the number of students attended in the period, in order to check the efficiency of each policy.
-The results showed a series of possibilities to promote the advancement of higher education worldwide, with examples of policies that can be replicated to other nations, and, therefore, assist them in their development.
+The results showed that Canada has proven to be a country of solid and well-defined public policies, which had an impact on the good performance of the country, with emphasis on the CESG policy, which presents the proactive way to ensure access to and presence of young people in higher education, CSGP / CSLP policies, which were statistically significant in relation to the percentage of students attended, and OSAP / Reaching Higher, which were more sensitive in relation to the needs of the context in which it is inserted (Ontario province).

 Keywords: Evaluation; Efficiency; Public policy; Higher education; Canada.